andrewdisley/realchange-cms/hugo/content/how-to-apply/_index.md

   able to apply on your behalf.
 In the meantime, please go to**[ **streetsupport.net/oldham**](http://streetsupport.net/oldham) **for support available near you.**
-list: Registered partner organisations will be listed here when the fund is live
+list: >-
+  Applications to the fund will open when sufficient funds have been raised, with all Registered Partners listed here.
 partners:
   body: >-
     If your organisation provides support to people who are homeless in Oldham